 Holmfirth CA Holmfirth - PC25 Civic Hall, Huddersfield Road Holmfirth Dominant civic building now part of the Holmfirth Civic Hall.
 The building of the Drill Hall, opened in 1892, was the result of the decision taken in May 1884 that there was a priority requirement for a new purpose-built drill hall in the town.
 Prior to this the National school and then the Druids Hall had been used for drill exercises.
 The E company 2nd Volunteer Battalion West Riding Regiment, established in 1860 was growing in size and needed larger premises.
-The site acquired for this Tudoresque-style building was land premises.
-The site acquired for this and the building was used as a place for educational meetings, entertainments and social gatherings.
+The site acquired for this Tudoresque-style building was land adjacent to the town hall (Opened in 1842).
+The premises including a spacious hall, two large ante- rooms, armoury, band room, orderly room and sergeants mess.
+It was financed by public subscription and the building was used as a place for educational meetings, entertainments and social gatherings.
 What is seen today is the combined Town Hall and the Drill Hall which became the Holme Valley Civic Hall in 1947.
-In the entrance is the memorial to some of those who died in the South African (2nd Boer) War, 1899- 1902.
-Has a blue plaque. -- ---
+In the entrance is the memorial to some of those who died in the South African (2nd Boer) War, 1899-1902.
+Has a blue plaque. -- -- -- -- ---